-The university has established the DTU Innovation and Incubation Foundation, pursuant to sub-section (2) of section 7 of the Companies Act, 2013 and rule 8 of the Companies (Incorporation) Rules, 2014.
+The university has established the DTU Innovation and Incubation Foundation, pursuant to subsection (2) of section 7 of the Companies Act, 2013 and rule 8 of the Companies (Incorporation) Rules, 2014.
 Currently, 14 teams are working in the Centre.
 The aim of the DTU Innovation and Incubation Foundation is to create a culture of entrepreneurship, startups, and Intellectual Property Creation that leads to value creation, jobs, and employment, and does social and economic good by creating a robust ecosystem.
 The centre offers incubation infrastructure, including space, computing resources, connectivity, common tools; and environment for co-working, collaboration, and innovation.

 The university has also established centers like Center of Outreach & Extension Activities and Center of Human Resource Development (HRDC).
 The Center of Outreach & Extension Activities aims to organize a variety of activities for promoting public awareness.
-The Outreach and Extension Center recently organized an awareness program on engineering for class X/XI/XII students of private and government schools.
+The Outreach and Extension Center annually organizes an awareness program on engineering for class X/XI/XII students of private and government schools.
 The HRDC center aims to upgrade and enhance the skills and knowledge of faculty at DTU.
 The center recently organized a faculty development program "Game Changer" for the newly recruited assistant professors in the university.

 The university has a well-equipped centralized computer centre to cater to the needs of highly creative intellectual students and faculty community.
-The centre possesses HP ML370 & 570 servers, along with four other servers and over 160 Pentium and Core i5 computer systems.
-The centre is fully networked through high-end intelligent CISCO/Avaya switch and possesses round-the-clock two leased lines of 1 Gbps & 50Mbps for WiFi connectivity in the entire campus.
+The centre possesses HP and Dell high performance servers, along with Intel core i5 computer systems in its labs.
+The centre is fully networked through high-end intelligent Aruba/Avaya switch/controllers and possesses round-the-clock two leased lines of 10 Gbps (NKN) & 200Mbps (Airtel) for WiFi and LAN connectivity in the entire campus.